 Jessica and Steven Alsobrook of Alsobrook Farms are poultry farmers in LaFayette, Georgia.

-The Alsobrooks own two chicken houses where they raise broilers for Pilgrim’s Pride.
+The Alsobrooks own a two-house breeder farm for Pilgrim’s Pride.

 In the beginning…

-Since he was young, Steven knew he wanted to raise chickens.
-He grew up on a chicken farm and his grandfather owned a four broiler chicken houses.
-It was just a matter of time until he could realize his life-long dream.
+Steven grew up on a chicken farm, and his grandfather owned four broiler chicken houses.
+Steven always knew he wanted a poultry farm of his own, so it was just a matter of time until he sought out to pursue his life-long dream.

 Jessica’s story is a little different; chicken houses are a whole new world for her and, at first, she wasn’t very excited about the thought of owning and working her own.
 “I actually tried to pray us out of this for eight years,” she said.
 “And then it just happened.
 The timing was right.
 Everything made sense.”

 What changed for Jessica was an alteration of her mindset.
 Instead of thinking of herself first, she started thinking of her children first.
 “We had to give up a mindset of ‘me, me, me,’ and look to the future of what we wanted,” she said.
 “And that was land to run for our kids.”

 When Jessica and Steven were just getting started, they turned to AgGeoriga Farm Credit for support.
 What they found wasn’t just a financial institution looking to make a loan and push them out the door.
 Instead, Jessica and Steven found a family.